idnow/de.idnow.ios.sdk.spm/README.md

 ```
 ## SDK error codes

-In case of IDNowSDK.IdentResult.type.ERROR, the possible error codes are below.
+In the case of IDNowSDK.IdentResult.type.ERROR, the possible error codes are below.

 ```
-"EUnreachable" --> No tetwork connection
+"EUnreachable" --> No network connection
 "E10" --> General type of error
 "E100" --> Ident code syntax incorrect
 "E101" --> Ident code not found